 - Remove from oven and sprinkle chocolate chips on top.

-- Let stand for 5 minutes, then use the back of a spoon to spread melted chocolate chips evenly over the crackers.
+- Let stand for 5 minutes, then use the back of a spoon to spread melted chocolate chips evenly over the crackers (if the chocolate chips aren't melting, place in warm oven)

 - Top with toffee bits and drizzle with white chocolate.

-- Cool completely in fridge (about an hour or two) or in freezer (about 20 minutes), then break into pieces.
+- Cool completely in fridge (at least 2 hours) or in freezer (at least 1 hour), then break into pieces.

 - Store in fridge in covered airtight container.